Jirobow/git-mdn-web-docs-tasks/README.md

 # git-mdn-web-docs-tasks

-# Learning - Introduction to HTML - Tasks solutions - Task 1 (HTML text basics)
+# Learning - Introduction to HTML - Tasks solutions

 This is a solution to the [Test your skills: HTML text basics](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Test_your_skills:_HTML_text_basics).